 - Helping connect organisations to the right investors to talk to based on shared values

 Good Finance consists of two distinct, but by no means separate strands.

 The website: to help inform and educate social enterprises and charities about repayable finance and better connect them with social investors.

 Why is it needed?

 Charities and social enterprises identified a critical need for a comprehensive digital resource to help them to effectively navigate social investment.
 Evidence of this need originates from a number of sources including:

 Social Enterprise UK’s findings in the State of Social Enterprise 2015 Report

 - Findings from the Alternative Commission on Social Investment

 - Research conducted by the Cabinet Office

-A new Project Manager will be appointed in February 2017 to manage the site and partners, and will also be responsible for scoping out the future potential of this project.
+A Project Manager was appointed in February 2017 to manage the content, website and partners and is also responsible for scoping out the future potential of the project.